patclaffey/patclaffey.github.io/_posts/2015-5-10-posting_first_blog.md

 ---
 layout: post
-title: Posting my First Blog on GitHub
+title: Writing a Blog on the GitHub Hosted Web Site
 updated: May 27, 2015
 ---
-The original idea for my first blog was to write about my experience of writing my first GitHub blog.
+My original idea was to write my first blog about the experience of writing a GitHub hosted blog.
 Like the best laid plans of men and mice - that did not happen.
-In fact the first four blogs are about setting up a blogging site on GitHub.
+In fact the first four blogs are about the set up and configuration of a blogging site on GitHub.
-Now at last here in the *fifth* blog, (yes Madame, Blog Number 5) gets to the actual experience of writing a blog on GitHub.
+Now at last here in the *fifth* blog, (yes, Blog Number 5) I get to describing the experience of actually writing a blog on GitHub.
-I think the most powerful feature of blogging on GitHub is the simplicity of the blogging work-flow.
+The most powerful feature of blogging on GitHub is the simplicity of the blogging work-flow.
 This work-flow lets the blogger focus on writing the blog content and greatly simplifies the process of turning this writing into a blog.